Marriott Bonvoy - has it lost some lustre?

 Points Transfers to other Members

-Marriott Bonvoy now allows you to share points with other members. .You can transfer a minimum of 10,000 points in a single transaction, up to a total of 100,000 points per calendar year.
+Marriott Bonvoy allows you to share points with other members. .You can transfer a minimum of 10,000 points in a single transaction, up to a total of 100,000 points per calendar year.
+Note that both parties must have been members for at last 30 days with qualifying activity (or 90 days without activity) prior to any exchange being available.

 This "pooling" of points is an attractive new feature, providing flexibility and the ability to reach your desired award night stays sooner.